We know the feeling, you drift off to sleep without a hitch and then inexplicably wake up in the middle of the night and can't sleep.

 5. Turn off the electric blanket

 Studies suggest that while your ‘leccy blanket might seem like your best friend in the depths of winter, it could actually be disrupting your sleep.
-You’re more likely to sleep better when you’re a bit chilly than when you’re too hot, so you’re best off layering up with a couple of regular blankets than turning up the heat too much.
+You’re more likely to sleep better when you’re a bit chilly than when you’re too hot, so if you can’t sleep you’re best off layering up with a couple of regular blankets than turning up the heat too much.
 The same goes for having the central heating on too high – opt for a hot water bottle instead.

 6. Make a list